pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 ### Naming

-- Use UPPER_CNAKE_CASE for enum members
+- Use UPPER_SNAKE_CASE for enum members
 - Use descriptive names that convey meaning
 - Avoid abbreviations unless widely understood
 - Use singular nouns for enum class names